 One Great City

 Given it’s mall location, I was a bit surprised when I walked into One Great City.
 First the room is quite spacious.
-Second, they have done a really good job of spacing out the tables.
+Second, they so a really good job of spacing out the tables.
 Even though it’s got the requisite elements of a sports bar, the tables are far apart enough from each other, that you don’t feel that the table next to you is intruding into your space in any way.

 As the last stop in the tour, One Great City didn’t feature any talk, but rather gave us the opportunity for conversation among the people on the tour.
 In general this is a good feature of the tour.
 While Ben is a great MC he also allows times for people to talk or ask questions.
 There’s a nice learning component, and there is time for simply socializing.
 The tour is also well organized, with the Trolley Company and the establishments working well together.